-The full Universal Credit service is now available across the UK.
-You cannot make a new claim for any of the old means-tested benefits such as income-related ESA or Housing Benefit.
+You can't usually make a new claim for any of the old means-tested benefits such as income-related ESA or Housing Benefit.
 If you have any questions about this please call our Helpline.

 If you are at the qualifying age for Pension Credit you can claim this benefit rather than Universal Credit.
 However, if you live with a partner who is below the Pension Credit qualifying age you will have to claim Universal Credit as a couple instead.